hudmol/yale_onsite_locations/README.md

 -----------------------------------

-This is an ArchivesSpace plugin that introduces Onsite and Offsite locations via new flag on the Location model and exposes this as new filter and container details in the PUI.
+This is an ArchivesSpace plugin that introduces Onsite and Offsite locations via new flag on the Location model and exposes this as a new filter and container details in the PUI.

 This plugin was developed by Hudson Molonglo for Yale University.